Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ### 1. Set Up the CMSSW Environment

-First, login to the lxplus account then Set up the environment as follows:
+First login to your lxplus account then Set up the environment as follows:

 ```
 # Load the CMSSW version